yamalight/graffiti/README.md

 - Automatic creation of GraphQL APIs
 - Automatic relations between types (when using `ObjectId` as type)

-You can find full example in `./packages/example` folder.
+You can find more examples in `./examples` folder.

 ### Manual relations